 Thus, you can say that DNA sequencing helps to find correct DNA sequences using sequential chemical reactions.

 Significance of biological sequencing techniques

-Major idea behind every biological research is finding solution for a disease.
+The major idea behind every biological research is finding a solution for a disease.
 Biological sequencing techniques give you the DNA sequencing of the organism in light.
 You can then compare the sequences of healthy and mutated DNA.
-This will help you to identify the main issue and you can pin point the treatment to be given to treat the disease.
+This will help you to identify the main issue and you can pinpoint the treatment you must give to treat the disease.

 Also read: Sequence listing errors to avoid

 DNA sequencing requires both laboratory processing and later computational examination.
 After the chemical reaction, the results (data) generated undergo processing in a computer lab.
 So, accordingly, the sequences of bases (nucleotides) undergo identification.

 You must follow the below steps in biological sequencing techniques to identify DNA sequences:

 What are the different types of biological sequencing techniques